 In this article, we’ll be discussing how to get your career started in construction, the skills you need to be successful, the different types of job available and the potential salaries.
-If you decide you’re interested in choosing the construction industry for your career, you might want to take a look at our Step into Construction course, which will help you get started.
+If you decide you’re interested in choosing the construction industry for your career, you might want check out our professional courses and construction training, which will help you get started.

 The global construction industry

 Let’s start by taking a look at what we mean when we talk about construction careers, as well as what the current global situation looks like.
 This is a great way of understanding some of the current trends and the future outlook for those in the field.

 Construction comes from the word “construct”, and so it refers to the action of building something.
 There are three main types of construction projects: buildings, public works and industrial structures.
 So this can include anything from building houses and skyscrapers to railways and power plants.
 Construction workers usually use a detailed plan and building materials to create or oversee the building of large structures.

 The construction industry is of huge economic importance globally, currently representing 13% of global GDP.
 We took a look at the Global Construction 2030 Report by Global Construction Perspectives and Oxford Economics to see what the future looks like for the construction industry.